bigscience-workshop/promptsource/CONTRIBUTING.md

 1. **Verify the template**.
 Check that you didn't miss any case by scrolling through a handful of examples of the prompted dataset using the "Prompted dataset viewer" mode.
+1. **Write between 5 and 10 templates**.
+Repeat the steps 4 to 8 to create between 5
+and 10 (more if you want!) templates per dataset.
+Feel free to introduce some diversity both in the format and the formulation.
 1. **Duplicate the template(s).** If the dataset you have chosen bear the same format as other datasets (for instance `MNLI` and `SNLI` have identical format), you can simply claim these datasets and duplicate the templates you have written